Backcountry Ski and Snowboard Clinics

 Backcountry ski and snowboard instruction in the Wasatch Mountains

 The Wasatch has been drawing skiers and snowboarders of all abilities for decades.
-Whether you are new to the backcountry or a budding ski or splitboard mountaineer we’ve got a clinic or private instruction for you.
+Whether you are new to the backcountry or a budding ski or splitboard mountaineer, we’ve got a backcountry skiing course or private instruction for you.
+We offer everything from intro to backcountry skiing courses to advanced mountaineering courses.

-Our clinics are designed by, IFMGA-certified guide, John Lemnots and will shorten the learning curve for skiers and snowboarders with every level of experience and ability.
+Our backcountry ski lessons and clinics are designed by, IFMGA-certified guide, John Lemnots and will shorten the learning curve for skiers and snowboarders with every level of experience and ability.

 Our guides have more experience in this terrain than just about anyone.
 Red River Adventures knows where the best Utah snow is and will ensure that you experience the best Backcountry Skiing, Splitboarding and Snowboarding the Wasatch Mountains have to offer.